Yadnesh-Ranshevare/Next.js/README.md

     - React downloads the JS bundle and checks the HTML against its virtual DOM.
     - If everything matches, React just attaches interactivity (buttons, state, etc.) without changing the page visually.
     - If there’s a mismatch (dynamic content, random values), React updates the HTML
+    - Id does not re-render that page it's only update the page

 **Why Hydration error exist**
 - Hydration error does not cause the application to crash, its more like a warning.
 - but in some cases hydration error may cause the flickering of the data on client side, especially if user have poor internet connection
 - let say in our previous example After 1 second, the time displayed may update from 11:02:34 (server-rendered) to 11:02:35 (client-rendered).
-- This mismatch is caused by React generating a new value on the client, not by the network.
+- This mismatch is caused by React generating a new value on the client and on the server
-- A slow network only delays when the change becomes visible to the user, which can make the flicker more noticeable.
+- A slow network delays the changes becoming visible to the user, which can make the flicker more noticeable.
 - this badly affect the user experience
 - in most of the cases this time is usually about 0.01 second which is not visible